AusBoone/PrivateLine/README.md

 2. **RegisterForm**: Handles user registration by sending user information to the backend, generating an RSA key pair, and storing the encrypted private key on the client-side.
 3. **Chat**: Provides an interface for users to send and receive encrypted messages.
 The component also handles message encryption and decryption.
 4. **UserAccount**: Displays the user account management interface.
-5. **App**: Sets up the application's routing and includes the navigation bar.
+5. **App**: Sets up the application's routing, theme provider and navigation bar.

+The interface uses the Material-UI component library.
+It supports a responsive layout with a permanent sidebar for conversations and a dark mode toggle.

 # Backend
 The backend is built using Flask and consists of the following resources: